HSLUDEM/DEM_Documentation/docs/source/modelling_method/carbon_emissions.rst

 Carbon Emissions
 =================

-From version XYZ onwards, carbon emissions are generally accounted for at the point of import.
+From version 0.2.0 onwards, carbon emissions are generally accounted for at the point of import.
 This means that individual conversion technologies, such as oil boilers or CHP plants do *not* have individual